SalmanSajeeb/SalmanSajeeb/README.md

 🎓 BSc in Computer Science and Engineering (CSE)
 💡 Passionate about IT solutions, coding, and system optimization.
 📍 Based in Bangladesh | 🚀 Exploring new tech daily
-📧 Reach me at: www.linkedin.com/in/salman-hossain-sajeeb
+📧 Reach me at: salmansajeeb67@gmail.com

-- 💬 Ask me about ...
+- 💬 Ask me about:www.linkedin.com/in/salman-hossain-sajee
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->